Nutty Gluten-Free Bread

 Dana made us up a batch of strawberry banana soft serve and it was just what I needed to end my night.

 I am off to get a workout in as well as a couple of errands.
 Tonight I have plans with my girlies and I am pretty pumped about it!
-Catch you later gators. :wink:
+Catch you later gators. 😉

 I’m a Saucy Gal